jbcpollak/rosette/README.md

 ```

 ## C++
 This library appears to be actively maintained.
-If its good, we could write a Golang (or Python) adapter on top of it which would let us do something similar to the above without the ROS build system:

 eProsima/Fast-CDR